jpane24/OVtool/README.md

     association with the treatment indicator and outcome as eps7p_0, sati_0, ada_0, tss_0, dss9_0."

-The `OVtool` gives a recommendation on how to report findings regarding the direction of the treatment effect and statistical significance.
-An analyst could take the results produced by `summary.ov()` and plug them directly into a manuscript.
-The tool produces these results by iterating through each observed confounder the user specified in the `plot_covariates` argument to `ov_sim` and runs the simulation for those exact effect size and rho combinations to produce the treatment effect and p-value.
+**The `OVtool` gives a recommendation on how to report findings regarding the direction of the treatment effect and statistical significance.
+An analyst could take the results produced by `summary.ov()` and plug them directly into a manuscript.** The tool produces these results by iterating through each observed confounder the user specified in the `plot_covariates` argument to `ov_sim` and runs the simulation for those exact effect size and rho combinations to produce the treatment effect and p-value.
 It then determines which observed relationships would produce a treatment effect that changes direction and p-value that crosses over the 0.05 threshold when a significant raw effect is observed.

 In the next section, we will show how our method works with the average treatment effect on the treated (ATT) using a continuous outcome.

-### Continuous Outcome: Average Treatment Effect on the Treated (ATT)
+# 4 Continuous Outcome: Average Treatment Effect on the Treated (ATT)

-#### Computing Weights under ATT
+## 4.1 Computing the weights

 Perhaps the user is interested in the average treatment effect on the treated.
 The tool operates very similarly in the ATT setting.
 We will